ronaldbosma/blog/content/blog/multi-stage-yaml-pipeline-to-create-and-publish-nuget-packages.md

 Next we restore any NuGet packages we require and then build the solution.

-To keep the example simple.
-I've left out steps to analyse the solution using SonarQube and running unit tests.
+To keep the example simple I've left out steps to analyse the solution using SonarQube and run unit tests.
 The full pipeline of my package including these steps can be found [here](https://github.com/ronaldbosma/FluentAssertions.ArgumentMatchers.Moq/blob/master/azure-pipelines.yml).

 Now that the solution has been build we can create our prerelease and release versions of the NuGet package.